-The Rt.
-Hon Grant Shapps MP has brought together Oliver Dowden CBE MP, Charles Walker OBE MP, the Rt.
-Hon Sir Oliver Heald QC MP, and the Hertfordshire Local Enterprise Partnership to campaign for the conversion of junctions of the A1 (M) motorway into a Smart Motorway.
+Local MP Grant Shapps has brought together Oliver Dowden CBE MP, Charles Walker OBE MP, Sir Oliver Heald QC MP, and the Hertfordshire Local Enterprise Partnership to campaign for the conversion of junctions of the A1 (M) motorway into a Smart Motorway.
 This would harness technology and new operations to increase capacity on the motorway, by using variable mandatory speed limits, and using the hard shoulder as a temporary or permanent running lane.

 “From both an economic and social point of view, the A1 (M) is of vital concern.
 The significant daily tailbacks cause enormous disruption to businesses in Welwyn Hatfield, Stevenage and beyond.
 This is a motorway restriction which has existed for far too long, and it has now been 20 years since the Blair government cancelled the motorway widening in 1997.”